Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 What Is a Multipurpose Electric Kettle?

 Think of it as a mini kitchen in a box.
-A multipurpose electric kettle is a 1.2-litre electric pot with a 600W heating element.
-It comes with stacking trays that turn it into a steamer, an egg boiler, and an idli maker.
+A multipurpose electric kettle is a 1.2-litre electric pot.
+It has a 600W heating element.
+It comes with stacking trays.
+These trays turn it into a steamer.
+They also make it an egg boiler and an idli maker.

 The key word is "multipurpose."
-Unlike a plain electric kettle that only boils water, this one cooks full meals.
-You can fry eggs in it, make dal on low heat, cook Maggi in five minutes, or steam a batch of momos for the family.
+A plain electric kettle only boils water.
+This one cooks full meals.
+You can fry eggs in it.
+You can make dal on low heat.
+You can cook Maggi in five minutes.
+You can steam a batch of momos for the family.

 The InstaCuppa version comes in two variants: